Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Introduction

+A short version of this paper \citep{ying2020nonconvex} has been published in NeurIPS 2020.
+On what concerns the new contributions of this paper in comparison to the short version, we would like to highlight the following novelties: first, it was unknown in the short version whether the learned graph edges are correct or not, while this paper establishes the edge recovery consistency; second, this paper establishes the linear convergence rate of the proposed algorithm; third, the method proposed in the short version is limited to learning connected graphs, while this paper proposes a new algorithm to learn disconnected graphs, and establishes its theoretical convergence; finally, extensive numerical experiments including new graph structures and new data sets are considered in this paper.

-The remainder of the paper is organized as follows.
-Problem formulation and related work are provided in Section \ref{background}.
-We present the proposed method and provide the theoretical results in Section \ref{proposed}.
-The experimental results are provided in Section \ref{experimental section}.
-The proofs of the theorems and technical lemmas are in Section \ref{Proof} and \ref{Lemmas}, respectively.
-We draw the conclusions in Section \ref{conclusion}.
+The paper proceeds as follows: Section \ref{background} formulates the problem and reviews related work.
+Section \ref{proposed} discusses the $\ell_1$-norm issue in learning sparse graphs and proposes nonconvex methods.
+We present the theoretical results in Section \ref{theoretical results}.
+An extension to learn disconnected graphs and the experimental results are presented in Sections \ref{Sec k-component} and \ref{experimental section}, respectively.
+Section \ref{conclusion} concludes and discusses the findings.
+Proofs and technical lemmas are in Appendixes \ref{Proof} and \ref{Lemmas}.
+The corresponding open source $\mathsf{R}$ package is available on GitHub at \url{https://github.com/mirca/sparseGraph}.